LucasDelfino92/morrowindsharp/setup.md

 ```
 Additional, you will need a folder where to install our mod manager and keep your mods.
 I recommend the following path:
 ```
-C:\Games\Morrowind Mods
+C:\Games\Morrowind Sharp
 ```

-> ⚠️ Make sure you don't create your Morrowind Mods folder inside your Morrowind folder. **Mod Organizer 2** will fail to register your installed mods.
+> ⚠️ Make sure you don't create your Morrowind Sharp folder inside your Morrowind folder. **Mod Organizer 2** will fail to register your installed mods.

 ### Cleaning up your GOG installation